 Penny McGrath, MA, LCPC

-Penny’s areas of expertise include working with children and adolescents who struggle with separation anxiety, OCD, social anxiety, grief and loss, and depression.
+Penny has worked in a variety of mental health settings including partial hospitalization, inpatient, in home and outpatient agencies.
+She has over 10 years experience supervising graduate students and Licensed Professional Counselors as well as seeing other mental health professionals as clients.
+She has expertise with working with clients across the lifespan.
+She sees clients who struggle with anxiety, OCD, ADHD, social anxiety, grief and loss, and depression.
 She works with young adults in navigating the transition from high school to college or college to the workplace.
-Penny also sees adults experiencing anxiety, OCD, ADHD, depression, life transitions including divorce, illness, grief and loss, parenting challenges, and the social emotional effects of narcolepsy (CBT-H).
+Penny also works with adults experiencing life transitions including divorce, illness, grief and loss, parenting challenges, and the social emotional effects of hypersomnia and narcolepsy (CBT-H).